quantumlib/Stim/doc/file_format_dem_detector_error_model.md

 A *detector error model* is a list of independent error mechanisms.
-Each error mechanism has a *probability*, some *symptoms* (the detectors that the error flips), and some *syndromes* (the logical observables that the error flips).
+Each error mechanism has a *probability*,
+*symptoms* (the detectors that the error flips), and *frame changes* (the logical observables that the error flips).
 Error mechanisms may also suggest a *decomposition* into simpler error mechanisms.

 A detector error model can be sampled by independently keeping or discarding each error mechanism, with a keep probability equal to each error mechanism's probability.
-The resulting sample contains the symptoms and syndromes that appeared an odd number of times total in the kept error mechanisms.
+The resulting sample contains the symptoms and frame changes that appeared an odd number of times total in the kept error mechanisms.

 A detector error model file (.dem) specifies a detector error model by a series of instructions which are interpreted one by one, from start to finish.
 The instructions iteratively build up a detector error model by introducing error